Speeding tickets in Toronto come with various penalties depending on how much over the speed limit you were driving. Here’s what you might face:

 Don’t let a Toronto speeding ticket affect your driving record or insurance rates.
 Contact Traffic Law Paralegal Services to fight the ticket and protect your rights.

-A speeding ticket conviction will generally remain on your driving record for three years from the date of the conviction.
+A speeding ticket conviction will generally remain on your driving record for three years from the date of conviction.
 This is the key period during which it can impact your insurance premiums.
 However, the associated demerit points only affect your driving record for two years from the offense date.

 In Toronto, a Community Safety Zone is typically located near a school or park.
 Speeding fines issued in these designated areas are automatically doubled.
 The intent is to encourage greater caution and reduce speeds in areas with high pedestrian traffic, making it even more important to contest these tickets.